spacebudz/app/README.md

 ### Market place

+The market place can be run by members of the community.
+They can host the market place with their own custom interface.
+0.4% can be earned per trade.

-We have a seperated module inside this repository for the market place with the full source.
+We have a seperate module inside this repository for the market place with the full source code.

 Check it out [here](./src/cardano/market/).